-Another way to get creative with bridesmaid bouquets?
 Skip flowers altogether.
-That’s right, you don’t need flowers for your bouquet.
+That’s right.
+You don’t need flowers for your bouquet.
 Banana leaves for a tropical wedding or bushels of evergreen for a winter wedding make a statement all on their own.

-From the delicate and dainty to the lush and large, we’ve rounded up some stunning bridesmaid bouquets for a bit of floral inspiration.
-With these bouquets in hand, you and your bridesmaids will be serious squad goals.
+From the delicate and dainty to the lush and large, these stunning bridesmaid bouquets offer a bit of floral inspiration.
+With these beauties in hand, you and your bridesmaids will be serious squad goals.

 Accent the Bridal Bouquet

 What a stunning look!
 With blooming peach, pink, and burgundy florals, plus a hanging white ribbon, the bright, warm tones of these bouquets just scream elegant romance.

 Infuse Earth Tones

 If you're going to embrace your venue's natural surroundings with your color palette, your florals should follow suit.
 We love the way this Malibu wedding brought earth tones into the arrangements, plus a pop of rose inspired by a Pacific Ocean sunset.

 Mimic the Bridal Bouquet